What They Do: Mining and geological engineers design mines to safely and efficiently remove minerals for use in manufacturing and utilities.

 Engineers who hold a master's or a doctoral degree may teach engineering at colleges and universities.
 For more information, see the profile on postsecondary teachers.

-Mining and geological engineers hold about 7,300 jobs.
+Mining and geological engineers hold about 5,900.
 The largest employers of mining and geological engineers are as follows:

 Many work where mining operations are located, such as mineral mines or sand-and-gravel quarries, in remote areas or near cities and towns.
 Others work in offices or onsite for oil and gas extraction firms or engineering services firms.